TheoryInPractice/theoryinpractice.github.io/DEVELOPMENT.md

 [http-server](https://www.npmjs.com/package/http-server).
 The other is to use an IDE like [IntelliJ](https://www.jetbrains.com/idea/), which has built in support for Angular and comes with an http server.
 Licenses for the Ultimate edition are free with an NCSU email through their education pricing.
 To run TiP.www from IntelliJ, right click on index.html and select `Open in Browser`.
+Atom also has a development [server plugin](https://atom.io/packages/atom-live-server).

 ## Content Files